About the series:

 I've written several series, but my first published novels were the beginning of the four-part story of Garth of Ordunin.
 The four can be read independently, but are really parts of a single story and are best read straight through, in order.

 That used to be somewhat inconvenient when the four novels were only available in separate volumes that might or might not all be in print at any given time.
-Now, though, thanks to Wildside Press, all four should be available indefinitely both as individual trade paperbacks and in a hardcover four-in-one omnibus, complete with extensive historical appendices.
+Now, though, thanks to Wildside Press, all four should be available indefinitely as individual trade paperbacks and e-books, and in a hardcover four-in-one omnibus, complete with extensive historical appendices.

 There are no spin-offs, sequels, or related works beyond the four original novels and their appendices -- at least, not as yet.